 Download my free Grow Bible today and grow your own seeds in Australia!

-In several states, such as South Australia, the way you grow the marijuana plant(s) matters as well.
-For example, if you are growing “artificially” (hydroponically and indoors) then it is considered a greater offense than if you are merely growing your plants outdoors.
-So, to keep to the lowest possible penalty (which could end up being a fine of $100 – $300), I’d recommend growing one plant outdoors in one of the states that have effectively decriminalized this.
+In several states, such as South Australia, the way you grow marijuana plants matters as well.
+For example, growing “artificially” (hydroponically and indoors) is a greater offense than merely growing your plants outdoors.
+So, to face the lowest possible penalty (which could be as low as $100 – $300), stick to growing one plant outdoors in states with decriminalized marijuana.

-Despite this virtual decriminalization of possessing small amounts of marijuana in certain states, growing marijuana plants is still illegal in every Australian state.
+Despite the decriminalization of the possession of small amounts of marijuana in certain states, growing marijuana plants is still illegal in every Australian state.
 It’s important to note that, because the laws around marijuana change so frequently, this information could soon be out of date.